 Although most cases of ALL occur in children, about four out of five deaths from ALL will occur in adults.
 An estimated 1,450 deaths (800 men and boys and 650 women and girls) will occur this year.

 It is important to note that advances in treatment have dramatically lengthened the lives of people with ALL.
 The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
 The five-year survival rate of people of all ages with ALL increased from 41% for those diagnosed from 1975-1977 to 70% for those diagnosed from 2004 to 2010.
 It is important to note that how long a person with ALL lives depends on several factors, including biologic features of the disease and a person’s age.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with this type of cancer in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with ALL.
 Because the survival statistics are measured in five-year intervals, they may not represent more recent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

 Statistics adapted from the American Cancer Society’s (ACS) publication, Cancer Facts & Figures 2015, and the ACS website.

 The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.